The covers of His Dark Materials - UK

 Northern Lights was first published in the UK in 1995 by Scholastic, who continue to publish His Dark Materials today.

 Other illustrators and even prop-designers for the movie and TV versions have approached the alethiometer, and of course I am biased by Scutt’s version having set the archetype for me – but it’s hard to see any others as being quite as true to the idea in the book.
-His versions of the symbols perfectly evoke the style of 17th century iconography adding a tantalising feel of historicity to the fantastical image.

-Furthermore, Scholastic trusted to the strength of the image as so conceptually and visually strong that to include any of the conventional cover elements would only weaken it.
+Whoever they were, they trusted to the strength of the image as so conceptually and visually strong that to include any of the conventional cover elements would only weaken it.
 No title, no by-line.

 The only element besides the alethiometer on this original cover is a tagline - still quite an unusual device on 1995 book covers, though these days quite ubiquitous.
 This adds a helpful note of danger and adventure to those of beauty, novelty, richness and mystery already covered by the alethiometer illustration.

 A hardback is the version of a book that gets reviewed in papers with a little thumbnail by the column; gets placed on ‘new books shelves’ in shops; gets put in windows prominently.
 The more striking the better.
 On a book’s first paperback publication it’s still frontlist – i.e. in the charts, on front-of-store tables etc – but doesn’t quite have the support of that first marketing push.
-It needs to get across a bit more information on its cover.
-It also might have accrued some stuff well worth including right on the front cover, like mention of any awards its won, charts it has topped or glowing accolades from respected sources it has attracted.
+Therefore It needs to get across a bit more information on its cover.
+The book also might have accrued some stuff well worth including right on the front cover, like mention of any awards its won, charts it has topped or glowing accolades from respected sources it has attracted.

 The commercial years

-The later nineties and early 2000s was a time when some of the forces that now dominate publishing and steer cover design were just emerging.
+The late nineties and early 2000s was a time when some of the forces that now dominate publishing and steer cover design were just emerging.
 The children's book trade was emerging as the new powerhouse of publishing in the wake of Harry Potter; digital sales were starting to matter at least as much as physical ones; and idea of author/series branding were getting much more serious.

-Though this edition had great longevity it wasn't the only edition to come out in these years.
+But though this edition had great longevity it wasn't the only edition to come out in these years.

 The adult edition

-In fact His Dark Materials' existing covers, as we have seen, really weren't particularly kiddy.
+Actually, as we've seen, His Dark Materials' existing covers really weren't particularly kiddy.
 They were however quite obviously fantastical, and it is worth remembering that in the early 2000s it was also still quite embarrassing to be seen enjoying genre material.

 Either way, Scholastic clearly appreciated the opportunity to signal the trilogy's intelligentsia creds to customers here and, even better, get the books onto a second location in bookshops.